-When you think of Halloween, perhaps witches, goblins and scary fun activities may come to mind.
+When you think of Halloween Night, perhaps witches, goblins and scary fun activities may come to mind.

 Certainly, it is a favorite holiday for wearing costumes and trick-or-treating involving children of all ages.